hateu221/streamingdiscordaccount24h/README.md

-# Online-24x7
+# Streaming and online 24/7
-Make your Discord account online forever!
+Make your Discord account Streaming and online 24/7!

 # Installation
 Fork this repo in [repl.it](https://replit.com)